-One of the most quotable advertising campaigns of the 1980s, "Where's the Beef?" was a Wendy's ad that starred octogenarian Clara Peller and two other old ladies (Mildred Lane and Elizabeth Shaw).
-Initially impressed at the size of the competition's hamburger buns, Clara is dismayed to find the bun is huge compared to the amount of meat, saying "Where's the beef?"
+One of the most quotable advertising campaigns of the 1980s, "Where's the Beef?" was a 1984 Wendy's advertising campaign that starred octogenarian Clara Peller and two other old ladies (Mildred Lane and Elizabeth Shaw).
+Initially impressed at the size of the competition's hamburger buns, the trio is dismayed to find the burger patty underneath overly minuscule in comparison, which prompts Clara to ask, "Where's the beef?"
 The shtick of the ads was that Wendy's modestly-named single patty had more beef than McDonald’s Big Mac or Burger King’s Whopper, more than enough to fill the bun.

 The ad quickly reached memetic status, and was referenced in the 1984 Democratic primaries by both sides.
-Several sequels were made as Clara's character raced around town to other restaurants demanding to know where her beef was.
-Aside from the ads themselves, plenty of merchandise was made, including stickers, mugs, coasters, a board game, and even a single, released on vinyl record.
+The slogan's success spawned a host of merchandise, including stickers, mugs, coasters, a board game, and even a single released on vinyl record.
 Several sequels were filmed with Clara's character going to different restaurants to demand where her beef was.

 These ads and related media contain examples of: